genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 **High level**

 You could hide an entire grid from the UI, for example.
 So one group could view reference data, but this would be hidden from the other groups.
-Or you could hide an entire data server.
-For this you use RIGHT_CODE.
+Or, you could hide an entire data server.
+For this, you use RIGHT_CODE.
 This is like a switch – you can either see it or not, depending on whether the code is TRUE or FALSE.

 **Entity level**

 This is row or column-level access to information.
 Different users all view the same grid, but each one sees different data.
-This is best explained with these simple examples:
+This is, best explained with these simple examples:

 * You can have user A, user B and user C all having the RIGHT_CODE to view a specific grid, but each one sees different trades in that grid.
 This enables you to separate different trading desks, for example.
 * Each user might only have access to trades for specific customers.